-- 23. In the course of the hearing, the Service Agency's witness, Ms. Alvarado, and the Service Agency's advocate, asserted that they have not been able to obtain information that would support the parents' claims regarding Claimants' behaviors and needs.
-They asserted that the reports from providers of services such as adaptive skills training (AST) and behavioral interventions do not reveal the level of disability and maladaptive behavior that has been reported by Claimant's parents. - 24.
+- 24. In the course of the hearing, the Service Agency's witness, Ms. Alvarado, and the Service Agency's advocate, asserted that they have not been able to obtain information that would support the parents' claims regarding Claimants' behaviors and needs.
+They asserted that the reports from providers of services such as AST and behavioral interventions do not reveal the level of disability and maladaptive behavior as has been reported by Claimant's parents. - 25.
 Service Agency staff have not been able to conduct in-person assessments of either Claimant.
+Mother and Father have been very conscious of Covid-